Lynching in the United States: The new Ku Klux Klan

 D. W. Griffith's 1915 film, The Birth of a Nation, glorified the original Ku Klux Klan as protecting white southern women during Reconstruction, which he portrayed as a time of violence and corruption, following the Dunning School's interpretation of history.
 The film aroused great controversy.
-It was popular among whites nationwide, but it was protested against by black activists, the NAACP and other civil rights groups.
+It was popular among Whites nationwide, but it was protested against by Black activists, the NAACP and other civil rights groups.

 On November 25, 1915, a group of men led by William J. Simmons burned a cross on top of Stone Mountain, inaugurating the revival of the Ku Klux Klan.
 The event was attended by 15 charter members and a few aging former members of the original Klan.

 The Klan and their use of lynching was supported by some public officials like John Trotwood Moore, the State Librarian and Archivist of Tennessee from 1919 to 1929.
 Moore "became one of the South's more strident advocates of lynching".

-1919 was one of the worst years for lynching with at least seventy-six people killed in mob or vigilante related violence.
-Of these, more than eleven African American veterans who had served in the recently completed war were lynched in that year.
+One of the worst years for lynching was 1919, with at least 76 people killed in mob- or vigilante-related violence.
+Of these, more than 11 African-American veterans who had served in the recently completed war were lynched in that year.
+White supremacist violence culminated in the 1921 Tulsa race massacre in which the majority-Black Greenwood District was razed to the ground.

 The NAACP mounted a strong nationwide campaign of protests and public education against The Birth of a Nation.
 As a result, some city governments prohibited the release of the film.
 In addition, the NAACP publicized production and helped create audiences for the 1919 releases, The Birth of a Race and Within Our Gates, African-American–directed films that presented more positive images of blacks.

 During and after the Great Depression

 While the frequency of lynching dropped in the 1930s, there was a spike in 1930 during the Great Depression.
 For example, in North Texas and southern Oklahoma alone, four people were lynched in separate incidents in less than a month.
 A spike in lynchings occurred after World War II, as tensions arose after veterans returned home.
-White people tried to re-impose White supremacy over returning Black veterans.
+White people tried to re-impose white supremacy over returning Black veterans.
 The last documented mass lynching occurred in Walton County, Georgia, in 1946, when local white landowners killed two war veterans and their wives.

 Soviet media frequently covered racial discrimination in the U.S. Deeming American criticism of Soviet Union human rights abuses at this time as hypocrisy, the Russians responded with "And you are lynching Negroes".
 In Cold War Civil Rights: Race and the Image of American Democracy (2001), the historian Mary L. Dudziak wrote that Soviet communist criticism of racial discrimination and violence in the United States influenced the federal government to support civil rights legislation.

 Most lynchings ceased by the 1960s.
-However, in 2021 there were claims that racist lynchings still happen in the United States, being covered up as suicides.
+However, in 2021, there were claims that racist lynchings still happen in the United States, being covered up as suicides.